By Latitude · April 9, 2026

 |---|---|---|

-Arize's enterprise platform is primarily sold to larger organizations with existing ML infrastructure.
-For teams that don't have an existing Arize relationship, Phoenix (free, open-source) is the realistic Arize entry point.
-Latitude's Team plan at $299/mo is the primary entry point for teams that want managed cloud infrastructure with the full evaluation stack.
+Arize’s enterprise platform is primarily sold to larger organizations with existing ML infrastructure.
+For teams that don’t have an existing Arize relationship, Phoenix (free, open-source) is the realistic Arize entry point.
+Latitude meters usage in credits with unlimited seats: its Pro plan at $99/mo (100K credits, extra credits $20 per 10K) is the primary entry point for teams that want managed cloud infrastructure with the full evaluation stack, and the self-hosted build is free and MIT-licensed.

 Who Should Choose Each